isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 globally.
 She worked closely with the APAC Regional Diversity, Equity &amp;
 Inclusion (DE&amp;I) Council to develop a strategy that connected DEI to innovation and business growth.
-Ai Hua is a strong advocate for women in leadership, she mentors young adults from local universities and the Young Women’s Leadership Connection Mentorship Program.
+Ai Hua is a strong advocate for women in leadership; she mentors young adults from local universities and the Young Women’s Leadership Connection Mentorship Program.
 She co-founded a not-for-profit initiative Asia Mentor Circle to mentor next generation of healthcare leaders from the region.
 Ai Hua also served as Chair of Global Community Impact